elastic/apm-agent-dotnet/README.md

     * `Elastic.Apm`: The core project targeting .NET Standard 2.0.
 It contains the [Agent API](/docs/public-api.asciidoc), the infrastructure to report data to the APM Server, the logging infrastructure, and auto-instrumentation for things that are part of .NET Standard 2.0.
     * `Elastic.Apm.AspNetCore`: Auto-instrumentation for ASP.NET Core.
     * `Elastic.Apm.EntityFrameworkCore`: Auto-instrumentation for EntityFramework Core.
-    * `Elastic.Apm.NetCoreAll`: A convenient project that references all other .NET Core related projects from the `src` folder.
+    * `Elastic.Apm.NetCoreAll`: A convenience project that references all other .NET Core related projects from the `src` folder.
 It contains an ASP.NET Core middleware extension that enables the agent and every other component with a single line of code.
 In a typical ASP.NET Core application (e.g. apps referencing [Microsoft.AspNetCore.All](https://www.nuget.org/packages/Microsoft.AspNetCore.All)) that uses EF Core the `Elastic.Apm.NetCoreAll` can be referenced.
     * `Elastic.Apm.AspNetFullFramework`: Auto-instrumentation for ASP.NET (classic).
 * test: This folder contains test projects.
 Typically each project from the `src` folder has a corresponding test project.
     * `Elastic.Apm.Tests`: Tests the `Elastic.Apm` project.